Table of contents

 Consider your timeline for travel.

 For us, we simply wanted our daughter to have a passport “just in case we decided to book that first flight with our infant.”
-But for some families, there’s already a trip in mind, with dates planned.
+But for some families, there’s already a trip in mind, with dates planned to a great family-friendly destination.

 This is when considering your timeline comes in handy.